dsenturk/MST-FM/README.md

 MST_FM_inference.R : Function for obtaining prediction and inference for multilevel trajectories described in Section 2.2 of "Multilevel Modeling of Spatially Nested Functional Data: Spatiotemporal Patterns of Hospitalization Rates in the U.S. Dialysis Population".

-MST_FM_correctedinference.R : Function for obtaining corrected prediction and inference for region-specific trajectories for applications with small number of regions described in Section 2.3 and Web Appendix B Table S1 of "Multilevel Modeling of Spatially Nested Functional Data: Spatiotemporal Patterns of Hospitalization Rates in the U.S. Dialysis Population"
+MST_FM_correctedinference.R : Function for obtaining corrected prediction and inference for region-specific trajectories for applications with small number of regions described in Section 2.3 and Web Appendix B Table S1 of "Multilevel Modeling of Spatially Nested Functional Data: Spatiotemporal Patterns of Hospitalization Rates in the U.S. Dialysis Population".

 INTRODUCTION ——————————————